 Bicycles can be rented online via www.citybikewien.at where you can also check the maps and bikes locations.
-Price per hour is 1-2 Euro.
+The price per hour is 1-2 Euro.

-Electric scooters are available via Lime (http://v1.li.me/electric-scooter) and are available throughout Vienna city center.
+Electric scooters are available via Lime (http://v1.li.me/electric-scooter) and are available throughout Vienna’s city center.

-For both bicycles and electric scooters you will have to observe traffic rule and ride them only on the designated areas (bicycle tracks).
+For both bicycles and electric scooters, you will have to observe traffic rules and ride them only on the designated areas (bicycle tracks).

 Transport from and to Vienna Airport